Welcome to Cora · $15 off your first month · use CORA15 at checkout

 Blog Cost

-Cora Health and WeightWatchers Clinic (formerly Sequence) both offer GLP-1 weight loss telehealth in 2026 but follow very different models.
-Cora provides compounded semaglutide and tirzepatide on all-inclusive monthly plans starting at $99/month, cash-pay only, no membership.
-WeightWatchers Clinic prescribes FDA-approved brand-name GLP-1s (Wegovy, Zepbound) through a 12-month commitment that combines clinic membership with the WW behavioral program; total effective monthly cost ranges from $374 to $473 depending on month and medication.
-Compounded medications are not FDA-approved.
+Cora Health and WeightWatchers Clinic (formerly Sequence) both offer GLP-1 weight loss telehealth in 2026 with structurally different models.
+Cora provides compounded semaglutide ($99/month annual) and compounded tirzepatide ($135/month annual) on all-inclusive cash-pay subscriptions with no separate membership.
+WeightWatchers Clinic prescribes FDA-approved brand-name GLP-1s (Wegovy, Zepbound) through a 12-month commitment combining clinic membership with the WW behavioral program; effective monthly cost ranges $374–$473 for cash-pay patients.
+Compounded medications are not FDA-approved and are not therapeutically equivalent to Wegovy or Zepbound.
+Individual results vary.

 Written by